 My wife is from Spain, I am from the USA.
 For the first 3 years of our relationship, we spoke Spanish.
 Then she learned English and we managed to switch.
 Now her English is better than my Spanish.
-At home, I now speak a mutant mix of the two, which the rest of the family can decipher.
-While the kids were growing up I heard some interesting sentences: “he pissed on my foot” (pisar meaning “step on”), or “he’s molesting me”, “…so I took the graper and graped the flower to the stem.” (grapadora is a stapler)
+At home, I speak a mutant mix of the two, which the rest of the family can decipher.
+While the kids were growing up I heard some interesting sentences from them: “he pissed on my foot” (pisar meaning “step on”), or “he’s molesting me”, “…so I took the graper and graped the flower to the stem.” (grapadora is a stapler)

 A few thoughts about the difference between the two languages:

 Why does realizado mean “self-actualized”, while actualizado means “realized”?

 Why are braces on the teeth called brackets in Spanish?

 Why is Algeria Argelia?
 And why is crocodile cocodrilo?
 Which language made the typo?